MishDF/PronounEmailGenerator/README.md

 # PronounEmailGenerator
-Site for generating emails about name and pronouns to teachers
+Website developed for generating personalised emails with javaScript that explain a transgender student's preferred name and pronouns to teachers when their official documentation is not consistent with their wishes